 The experienced domestic violence criminal lawyers at Mark Sherman Law will work with you to craft an appropriate and effective defense strategy.
 We will aggressively investigate the accuser in your case.
 If necessary, we will track down their cell phone records, social media activity, work with our private investigator to gather all the necessary witness statements, and carefully review your police reports for errors, omissions and constitutional defects.
 Our “two-attorney” review process helps ensure that more than one attorney from our firm reviews your case carefully.

-Contact a Domestic Violence Assault Lawyer at Mark Sherman Law
+Contact a Domestic Violence Assault Attorney at Mark Sherman Law

 There’s no question that the domestic violence court process moves swiftly, severely, and is composed of many moving parts.
 Don’t go it alone.
-If you have been charged with C.G.S. §§ 53a-61, 53a-60 or 53a-59 Domestic Violence Assault in Stamford, Darien, Greenwich, Norwalk, New Canaan, Fairfield, Trumbull, Westport or any other Connecticut courthouse, you should call one of the experienced Assault lawyers at Mark Sherman Law today.
+If you have been charged with C.G.S. §§ 53a-61, 53a-60 or 53a-59 Domestic Violence Assault in Stamford, Connecticut, you should call one of the experienced Assault lawyers at Mark Sherman Law today.
 We will respond quickly to your call and case by accompanying you to your domestic violence restraining order hearing.
 And if you are the victim of a domestic violence assault case, then we will work with you, your family, and the Office of the Victim Advocate to keep the protective orders in place and ensure your voice is heard by all parties throughout the case.

 As you can see, time is of the essence in the domestic violence court process, so let us help you get in front or your case as quickly as possible.
 Call us today at (203) 358-4700.
 Our rates are reasonable, and we are available 24 hours a day, 7 days a week to answer your call.